Symbiosis

 izzamage1

-Neo-Darwinists not only argued that ‘the selfish gene’ and ‘survival of the fittest’ is a law of nature but also attributed the creation of new species to chance variations/mutations during gene reproduction, while disregarding the evolutionary mechanism of symbiogenesis and reducing ‘fitness’ to how many offspring an organism has.
-This misreading of Darwin’s theory of evolution lay the foundations for Social Darwinism, which applied certain human qualities such as superiority, greed and competition to all evolutionary process and life, fanning the flames of a capitalistic zeitgeist and justifying racism, interspecies oppression, extractivism, colonialism, eugenics and genocide, in the name of becoming the ‘fittest’.
-Even though these crimes well-preceded the 19th century, once the they were ‘supported’ by these narratives they determined how society – from politics, economics and culture and from public to private life – were shaped, and are still shaped to this day (Hird, 2009; Haraway, 2016).
+Neo-Darwinists not only argued that the selfish gene and survival of the fittest is a law of nature but also attributed the creation of new species to chance variations/mutations during gene reproduction, while disregarding the evolutionary mechanism of symbiogenesis and reducing fitness to the number of offspring an organism has.
+This misreading of Darwin’s theory of evolution lay the foundations for the theory of Social Darwinism which taught us that greed and competition are inherent in all evolutionary processes, hence, life.
+Since then, this narrative fanned the flames of the capitalistic zeitgeist and the justification of racism, interspecies oppression, extractivism, colonialism, eugenics and genocide – all in the name of becoming the ‘fittest’.
+Even though these crimes were intrinsic to imperialist expansionism well-before the 19th century, once the they were reinforced by modern science they became entrenched in Western society, across education, geopolitics, technology and more (Hird, 2009; Haraway, 2016).

 I greatly admire Lynn Margulis’s sheer courage and stamina in sticking by the endosymbiosis theory, and carrying it through from being an unorthodoxy to an orthodoxy.
 I’m referring to the theory that the eukaryotic cell is a symbiotic union of primitive prokaryotic cells.
 This is one of the great achievements of twentieth-century evolutionary biology.
 (Brockman, 1996)

 A system is a set of relations that describes some sense of connectedness.
-Even though, components and boundaries also contribute to the understanding of the kinds of systems, Dempster (1998) argues that it is the relations among these components that are even more critical for establishing a system, its behaviour, and its degree of complexity.
-“How are these relations established?
-What creates the pattern of organisation that describes any particular system?” (p.26).
+Even though, components and boundaries also contribute to the understanding of the kinds of systems, Dempster (1998) argues that it is the relations (my emphasis) among these components, and how they are established, that are even more critical for establishing a system, its behaviour, and its degree of complexity.

 Structure: autonomous units with self-defined boundaries